Summary

 Takeaways

-• Align gas and electricity prices: The current pricing dynamics make it financially challenging for households to switch from gas appliances to greener options like heat pumps.
-To achieve California’s ambitious climate goals, it’s crucial to align the cost of electricity more closely with its environmental goals.
+- Align gas and electricity prices with climate goals: The current pricing dynamics make it financially challenging for households to switch from gas appliances to greener options like heat pumps.
+To achieve California’s ambitious climate goals, it’s crucial to align the cost of electricity more closely with electrification.

 This long journey highlighted to me, in a very visceral way, both the rewards and practical challenges of home electrification.
 While the environmental, financial, and quality-of-life benefits are clear, it’s also clear that we have a ways to go on the policy and practical hurdles before electrification becomes an easy choice for many more households.
 I only hope policymakers and technologists are paying attention.
 Our world can’t wait much longer.